THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

-G391 | Sakshi Pandit | (title needs to change) Analyzing Different Health Outcomes G421 | Juan Perez | (title revised by TEL) Socioeconomic Status and Environmental Health Factors in U.S. Counties G431 | Camaryn Petersen | (title revised by TEL) Unemployment and Smoking in Great Lake States G461 | Reina Samuel | (title needs to change) An Analysis Of How Different Factors Impact Health Outcomes Using CHR 2023 Data G471 | Manish Sarkar | Mental and physical health related analysis using CHR-2023 data G501 | Himiede Wilson-Sesay | (title needs to change) An Investigation and Analysis of US Health Indicators by States
+G391 | Sakshi Pandit | (title needs to change) Analyzing Different Health Outcomes G421 | Juan Perez | (title revised by TEL) Socioeconomic Status and Environmental Health Factors in U.S. Counties G431 | Camaryn Petersen | (title revised by TEL) Unemployment and Smoking in Great Lake States G451 | Justin Robinson | Examining the Relationship of Physical Inactivity and Mental Health – CHR 2023 G461 | Reina Samuel | (title needs to change) An Analysis Of How Different Factors Impact Health Outcomes Using CHR 2023 Data G471 | Manish Sarkar | Mental and physical health related analysis using CHR-2023 data G501 | Himiede Wilson-Sesay | (title needs to change) An Investigation and Analysis of US Health Indicators by States